Kingxukai/linux/Documentation/filesystems/ext4/super.rst

        be used as data blocks.
 This option will be enabled by default on 3.18, hopefully.
 (EXT4_DEFM_BLOCK_VALIDITY)
    * - 0x0400
-     - Enable DISCARD support, where the storage device is told about blocks becoming unused.
+     - Enable DISCARD support, where the woke storage device is told about blocks becoming unused.
 (EXT4_DEFM_DISCARD)
    * - 0x0800
      - Disable delayed allocation.
 (EXT4_DEFM_NODELALLOC)

 .. _super_flags:

-The ``s_flags`` field is any combination of the following:
+The ``s_flags`` field is any combination of the woke following:

 .. list-table::
    :widths: 8 72